Senserva-LLC/Senserva-Sentinel-Integration/README.md

-# SentinelWorkbooks
+# Senserva Sentinel Integration

-This a repository for Azure Sentinel Workbooks written by our team at Senserva
+This a repository for Azure Sentinel artifacts written by our team at Senserva